Buriram International Circuit: History

 The Japanese Super GT has visited Buriram since 2014.
 Also, the TCR International Series, TCR Asia Series and GT Asia Series is scheduled to race at Buriram in October 2015, and the World Touring Car Championship in November 2015, and the Asian Le Mans Series in January 2016.

 On 22 March 2015, the first ever Thailand round of the World Superbike Championship was held at the circuit.
 Both of the Superbike races were won by UK rider Jonathan Rea and the World Supersport race was won by Thai rider Ratthapark Wilairot, much to the delight of the Thai spectators.

 On 23 June 2015, it was announced that the Porsche Carrera Cup Asia series would be visiting the circuit for the seventh and eighth rounds of the one-make series.

 On 12 March 2016, the second Thailand round of the World Superbike Championship was held.
 UK rider Jonathan Rea again won race 1, UK rider Tom Sykes won race 2.
 The World Supersport race was won by the French rider Jules Cluzel.

 On 11 March 2017, the third Thailand round of the World Superbike Championship took place.
 UK rider Jonathan Rea scored his hattrick of race 1 wins at the circuit and also won race 2.
 The World Supersport race was won by Italian rider Federico Caricasulo, local Thai rider Decha Kraisart came second.

 In September 2017, Dorna Sports confirmed that MotoGP will be held at the Buriram International Circuit, with a three-year commitment running from 2018 to 2020 for a race called the PTT Thailand Grand Prix.
-In February 2021, the MotoGP contract was extended until at least 2026.
+In February 2021, the MotoGP contract was extended until at least 2026, and as of November 2025, was extended until at least 2031.